A 3D lattice defect and efficient computations in topological MBQC: Fault-tolerant computation

-A parallel can be drawn between the defect in the 3D lattice just discussed and the twist introduced by Bombin \cite{Bombin_2010} and Kitaev and Kong \cite{Kitaev_2012} in the 2D lattice of the Toric code.
-In both cases, the defect breaks the duality of the lattice.
-In~\cite{Bombin_2010,Kitaev_2012}, the analysis is from the point of view of the anyon theory: in general, lattice defects allow for anyon transmutation and impact anyon braiding, in the case of the toric code the transformation of an electric particle into a magnetic one and vice versa.
-Its effect is to reduce the number of anyonic superselection sectors.
-Here in 3D, we observe similarly that a defect `changes the color' of a measurement line; In the homological picture, this amounts to the transformation of a primal surface into a dual one, which realizes a Hadamard gate on the corresponding logical qubit.
+A parallel can be drawn between the defect in the 3D lattice just discussed and the twist introduced in~\cite{Bombin_2010} on the one hand, or the domain walls of~\cite{Kitaev_2012}, both in the 2D lattice of the Toric code.
+In all cases, the defect breaks the global duality of the lattice, introducing a map between the electric and magnetic sectors.
+In~\cite{Bombin_2010,Kitaev_2012}, the analysis is from the point of view of the anyon theory.
+In general, lattice defects allow for anyon transmutation and impact anyon braiding.
+In the case of the Toric code, braiding an electric charge around a twist maps it to a magnetic one and vise-versa, which reduces the number of anyonic superselection sectors.
+The computational implementation of Bombin's lattice defects proposed in~\cite{hastings2015reduced} is different from ours in that it ultimately uses braiding of twists around each other (see also~\cite{Yoder2017surfacecodetwist} for a more complete discussion), while we braid a twist around holes.
+The hybrid scheme proposed in \cite{Browmn_2017_braidingHolesAndTwists} braids Bombin's twist with holes in a planar setup.
+However, our defect is microscopically quite different: Rather than being purely spatial, it distorts the space-time lattice.
+In fact, the shift by one half time step induced by the defect is what realizes the gate, `changing the color' of measurement lines.
+In the homological picture, this amounts to the transformation of a primal surface into a dual one.
+Furthermore, locally, the lattice on which is supported the measurement line is untouched, the local stabilizers are preserved.
+The measurement lines travel only half the time step more than the one that does not braid with the defect (see Fig.~\ref{fig: Hadamard defect in lattice bis}), while in \cite{Browmn_2017_braidingHolesAndTwists} the hole crosses a line where the surrounding stabilizers have to be modified.